 Fresh parsley, chopped, for garnish (optional)

-Pour water into the Instant Pot.
-Open a vegetable steamer and place it inside the Instant Pot.
+Pour water into the Instant Pot Pressure Cooker.
+Open a vegetable steamer basket and place it inside the Instant Pot.
 Place chopped carrots in the steamer in a relatively-even layer.
 Close the Instant Pot lid and set the pressure release valve to “Sealing.”
 Press the “Steam” button and set timer for 1 minute.

 Once the cooking cycle has completed, hit “Cancel” on the Instant Pot and quick release the pressure.
 Carefully remove the vegetable steamer containing the carrots from the pot and set on a plate.
 Using hot pads, pour the water out of the inner pot and dry completely with paper towels.
 Place the inner pot back into the Instant Pot.
 Hit the “Sauté” button and adjust so that it is set to “Less,” which is the lowest level of Sauté heat.**